 Yes, the Adilette slides are so trendy this year that I had to include an option for men.
 And they even offer a decent amount of arch support, thanks to the contoured footbed - something that you will rarely find in flip-flops.
 The rubber interior makes them a good option for water, since they dry off really fast.
 Just don’t leave them out in the sun, because they might shrink a few sizes.

 The KIIU flip flops are an amazing versatile option.
 Their uppers are synthetic and water friendly, meaning that you can swim in them if you want, and they won’t get damages.
 But the thing I love the most about these is the outsole - it is flexible and very rugged, and honestly better than on some hiking shoes I’ve seen.

 Plus, their footbed is seriously comfortable as well.
 It is contoured and patterned, so you get arch support, heel support and you won’t twist your ankle when you get them wet.
 But the price is definitely the best part, since they will cost you some $27 at the most!

-If you have to make a choice between a pretty shoes and a comfortable shoe, always go for the comfortable one.
+If you have to make a choice between a pretty shoes and a comfortable travel shoe, always go for the comfortable one.
 I allow myself to pack one pair of dress shoes when I’m travelling, in case I want to go out one night or dress up for a fancy dinner.
 But that’s it.